mateussouzaweb/kvm-qemu-virtualization-guide/Docs/04 - Virtual Machine Management.md

 ## Disk Management

 Virtual machines likely require a disk to install and run their software.
-Here, we are a few options like directly attaching a physical disk, creating a LVM partition or creating a virtual disk for this propose with ``.qcow2`` or ``.raw`` disk images format.
+Here, you have a few options like directly attaching a physical disk, creating a LVM partition or creating a virtual disk for this propose with ``.qcow2`` or ``.raw`` disk images format.
 Use one of the commands below to create the desired disk format for the VM:

 ```bash
 # Go to target directory